powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 **with-fortescue-result**

 This property indicates if the computed results, like currents and voltages, should be returned only in three phased magnitude or detailed with magnitude and angle on each phase.
 According to this property, different classes to return results can be used.
-If it is set to false, the classes `com.powsybl.shortcircuit.MagnitudeFaultResult`, `com.powsybl.shortcircuit.MagnitudeFeederResult` and `com.powsybl.shortcircuit.MagnitudeShortCircuitBusResult` should be used.
+If it is set to false, the classes `MagnitudeFaultResult`, `MagnitudeFeederResult` and `MagnitudeShortCircuitBusResult` should be used.
-If the property is true, the classes `com.powsybl.shortcircuit.FortescueFaultResult`, `com.powsybl.shortcircuit.FortescueFeederResult` and `com.powsybl.shortcircuit.FortescueShortCircuitBusResult` should be used.
+If the property is true, the classes `FortescueFaultResult`, `FortescueFeederResult` and `FortescueShortCircuitBusResult` should be used.
+All these classes are in `com.powsybl.shortcircuit`.
 The default value is true.

 **with-feeder-result**